KPavelI/dpd/README.md

 ## Hardware requirements

 DPD requires a standard computer with enough RAM to support the operations defined by a user but the simulating system size depends on RAM.
 For minimal performance, this will be a computer with about 2 GB of RAM.
-For optimal performance, we recommend to use Supercomputere facilities:
+For optimal performance, we recommend to use Supercomputer facilities:

 ## Software requirements